WDI-SEA/notes/11-projects/portfolio/readme.md

 ##Objectives

 * Use front end development skills to produce an aesthetically pleasing portfolio.
-* Showcase 4+ projects from WDI and beyond.
+* Showcase 3+ projects from WDI and beyond.
 * Market yourself to recruiters, hiring managers, and other individuals in the tech community.

+##Due Date

+**Portfolio and minimum requirements are end of week 11.** You will present on this day.

+##WARNING

+If you do not meet all minimum requirements by the due date, you will no longer qualify for Outcomes support.

 ###Creating a portfolio